cyberrumor/ammo/README.md

 - Handles file conflicts correctly.
 - Deactivating a mod auto-hides its plugins.
 - Ability to manage load order of mods and plugins.
-- Ability to install mods from ~/Downloads folder.
+- Ability to install mod archives from ~/Downloads folder.
 - Ability to delete downloads and installed mods.
 - Ability to return to vanilla game state easily.
+- Can install mods that other mod organizers can not, for example:
+  - SKSE
+  - Both parts of SSE Engine Fixes

 # Limitations
-- No fomod installer (you can manage them once configured manually).
+- No fomod installer (you can manage fomods once configured manually).
-- No dependency checking.
-- No automated load order handling.
+- No dependency checking or automated load order handling.
-- No external tool integration.
 - Manual downloads only.

 # Planned Features
 - Morrowind support.
-- Automated testing.
 - FOMOD installer.
-- Launcher for .exe files anywhere inside the game folder.
-- Select multiple files at once for activation, deactivation, or deletion.

 # Dependencies
 - Linux version of Steam, Proton.